microchip-pic-avr-examples/avr128db48-analog-demo-mplab-mcc/README.md

 ## Peripheral Configuration

-**UART** - 9600 Baud, 8-bits, No Parity, 1 Stop Bit
+**UART** - 9600 Baud, 8 data bits, no parity, 1 stop bit
-**ADC** - Single Sample, Triggered on Event (Channel 0), VREF = VDD
+**ADC** - Single sample, triggered on event (Channel 0), V<sub>REF</sub> = V<sub>DD</sub>
-**RTC** -  1kHz Internal Oscillator
+**RTC** -  1 kHz internal oscillator
-**EVSYS** - Channel 0 Event Generator: RTC / 1024
+**EVSYS** - Channel 0 event generator: RTC/1024
-**CCL** - Connected to SW0, Run Standby, D-input Flip-Flop Synchronized to 1 kHz internal oscillator, Filter Enabled
+**CCL** - Connected to SW0, run standby, D-input flip-flop synchronized to 1 kHz internal oscillator, filter enabled

 ## Setting MPLAB Data Visualizer

 The first step is to open the MPLAB Data Visualizer tool by pressing the "DV" icon in the toolbar as shown below.

-*If this icon is not shown, please install MPLAB Data Visualizer in the Tools &rarr; Plugins window before continuing.*
+*Note: If this icon is not shown, please install MPLAB Data Visualizer in the Tools &rarr; Plugins window before continuing.*

 ![Data Visualizer Icon](./images/DVsetup1.PNG)

-Then select the COM port associated with the Curiosity Nano  by clicking on COM port entry.
+Then select the COM port associated with the Curiosity Nano  by clicking the COM port entry.
 Set any settings required in the box below (defaults are OK for this example).

 ![Select the COM Port](./images/DVsetup2.PNG)